cis3296s22/concept-tuh20045/README.md

 Goal:
 - Develop code to look like the original Pac-Man
-- Reset everything but the score when Pac-Man has eaten all the snack pellets
+- Reset everything but the score and heart remaining when Pac-Man has eaten all the snack pellets
 - Fix the terrains to look like original
 - Change ghost color
 - Add large pellet snack.
 When Pac-Man eats the large pellet snack, he temporarily gains ability to eat the ghost or be invulnerable.